|Image, Congressional Pictorial Directory, 109th.

 conventions, 1973 to present; unsuccessful candidate for election to the United

-States Senate in 1974; elected as a Republican, by special election, to the
+States Senate in 1974; elected as a Republican to the Ninety-sixth Congress, by

 Representative William A. Steiger, and reelected to the seventeen succeeding